Dr. Jay Rosenfield, President

 Dr. Topps has worked extensively with national stakeholder organizations.
 She was a member of the Postgraduate Medical Education Committee at the College of Family Physicians of Canada, and Vice-Chair of the Residency Program Accreditation Committee as well as Chair of the International Program Review Committee at the Royal College.

-The Medical Council of Canada’s policy direction is set by its Council, which has 52 positions, including a position for:
+The Medical Council of Canada’s (MCC) policy direction is set by its Council, which has 52 positions, including a position for:

 - Two appointees from each provincial and territorial medical regulatory authority